askap-vast/dstools/README.md

 * perform secondary calibrator flagging and gain calibration,
 * and finally transfer all calibration solutions to the science target and export to MeasurementSet format.

-In auto mode (use flag `-A`) these steps will be performed non-interactively.
+In auto mode (use flag `-A`) these steps will be performed (mostly) non-interactively.

 <a name="askap-preprocess"></a>
 ### ASKAP Pre-processing ###

 ASKAP data requires extra pre-processing to
 1) set the instrumental polarisation flux scale to agree with CASA conventions (e.g. `I = (XX + YY)/2`), and
-2) set the reference frame of the beam phase centre to the correct coordinates.
+2) set the reference frame of the beam phase centre to the correct coordinates (by default the phasecentre is oriented to the mosaicked field centre coordinates).

 These corrections should be applied before any further imaging or dynamic spectrum tasks.
 You can run both steps with:
 ```